bchampp/autonomous-driving/README.md

 #### CARLA

 CARLA is an open source simulation platform built with the Unreal Engine.
-The perception systems can be run in the CARLA world using:
+In order to use CARLA, first install it <a href="https://carla.readthedocs.io/en/latest/start_quickstart/">here</a>, then install the <a href="https://carla.readthedocs.io/projects/ros-bridge/en/latest/ros_installation_ros1/">ROS-CARLA-Bridge</a>.
+Once that that is completed, the perception systems can be run in the CARLA world using:

 ```
 roslaunch qcar_carla qcar_perception